-Stage 1 (2021) testing the drinking water at 106 elementary schools and 113 child care facilities is complete!
+Stage 1 (2021) testing the drinking water at 106 elementary schools and 113 child care facilities finished in 2021.
 Click here to read the final report.

 The WIIN project to test the drinking water for lead at Hawaiʻi schools and child care facilities is part of a nationwide program that was established by the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016.
 As part of the WIIN Act, the US Environmental Protection Agency (EPA) granted states money to test drinking water for lead at schools and child care centers.
 The project is a collaboration between the Hawaiʻi State Departments of Health, Education, and Human Services.